 Start by creating a caring classroom environment!

-Before jumping into academics, you’ve got to start with the heart!
+Before jumping into academics, you've got to start with the heart!
 Students learn more when they believe we care about them and believe in their ability to learn.
-Here are some ideas on you can show your students you care.
+Here are some ideas to show your students you care.

 The ABCs of a Caring Classroom

 - Apologize when you make a mistake.
 (If you model apologizing, your students will be able to do it too.)